-- Through library shared financial support
+- through shared financial support for publishing;

 All faculty members, staff, current graduate students, postdoctoral fellows and adjunct professors affiliated with the University of Ottawa may take advantage of the following initiatives.
 Researchers working for University of Ottawa Research Centres and Institutes and Affiliated Research Institutes are also eligible.

 To be eligible the uOttawa or affiliated researcher must be the corresponding author.

 Discounts and shared financial support options are subject to the availability of funds.

 COVID-19: Important announcements

 Due to the pandemic associated with COVID-19, the University of Ottawa Library is increasing its support for works dealing significantly with COVID-19.
 Specifically, the Library will reimburse 75% (rather than 50%) of the authors' fees for researchers who wish to publish their work dealing significantly with COVID-19 in an open access journal.
 Articles submitted before December 31, 2021 are eligible for this additional support.